Borys Wrzesnewskyj

-Background
+Borys Wrzesnewskyj (/ˈbɔrɪs fʃɪsˈnɛfski/ BOR-iss-_-fshiss-NEF-skee; born November 10, 1960) is a Canadian politician who represented the riding of Etobicoke Centre in the House of Commons of Canada.
+A member of the Liberal Party of Canada, he was first elected in the 2004 federal election, and was reelected in 2006 and 2008, before being defeated in 2011.
+Wrzesnewskyj unsuccessfully challenged the results of his 2011 in a Supreme Court of Canada case.
+He was returned to parliament in the 2015 federal election and declined to run in the 2019 election.

+Early life and career

 Wrzesnewskyj was born in Etobicoke, Ontario, Canada (now a part of Toronto).
 He is a third-generation Ukrainian Canadian, of the Ukrainian Catholic Church, and partly Polish from paternal family.
 He attended Humber Valley Village Public School and Upper Canada College.
 He received a Bachelor of Commerce from Trinity College, University of Toronto and has been a member of Plast.
 He speaks English, Ukrainian, Polish, French, and Spanish.
 He is the owner of Future Bakery, founded by his grandparents, and M-C Dairy.